 5. ROYAL CANIN French Bulldog Puppy Dry Food 3 lb

-- Custom kibble: Eases eating for short-muzzled puppies
+- Curved kibble design: Makes eating easier for short-muzzled puppies

 6. Purina Pro Plan Small Breed Shredded Blend Dry Dog Food

-Active French Bulldogs and other small breeds benefit from a diet that supports their energy and muscle needs.
-This formula combines crunchy kibble and tender pieces, making mealtime appealing for dogs with varying texture preferences.
+Active French Bulldogs and other small breeds require a diet that supports energy and overall health.
+This formula is designed for highly active small dogs, offering a blend of crunchy kibble and shredded pieces for taste and texture.

 - Live probiotics: Promotes gut health during stress